anthonyshull/dotcom-sdk/README.md

 Api caches are run separately.
 So, you need to list all of the api modules you want to access as child processes.
-In this example, we want access to Stop information.
+In this example, we just want access to Stop information.

 ```elixir
 defmodule MyApp.Application do